 You know these keyboard pads and mouse pads you always wondered what they were for?
 The idea is so that you reach down to the keyboard and mouse.

-If you don’t have keyboard and mouse rests simply ensure your keyboard is on a nice low profile and be aware if you’re holding your wrists in a cocked position a lot.
-In the picture above there is not keyboard rest but the keyboard is nice and slim and the wrists are in a reasonably neutral position.
+If you don’t have keyboard or mouse rests simply ensure your keyboard is on a nice low profile and pay attention to how you hold your wrists.
+Try to avoid that extended position for prolonged periods.
+In the picture above there is not a keyboard rest but the keyboard is nice and slim and the wrists are in a reasonably neutral position.

 7. Relax The Shoulders

 I’ve heard so many people say ‘I hold my tension on my shoulders.’
 Choose not to.
 Be more aware of what they are doing.
 If you can’t control them no one else can!

 The difficulty is that we don’t tend to notice when we do tense our shoulders.
 A simple exercise is to shrug your shoulders up and down a few times at regular intervals.
 It will get blood pumping to the muscles and also make you aware that shoulders, like share prices, can go down as well as up!